bradganley/FreeIdeas/README.md

 ### Objects/Products
 * A felt/fabric grow pot/grow bag with a bottom held on with velcro or superloc so it can be removed.
 This is with the intention of replicating the functionality of [Rapid Stack](https://rapidstackgrowpots.com/) grow pots but with the benefits of cloth pots AND the added bonus of not permanenly damaging the pot when removing the bottom and making re-use of the bottom panel easier.

+### T-shirt Ideas
+* Alligator in Shelock Holmes hat -- Inspectigator
+* A series of plain-colored t-shirts with a small, hand-printed design hidden somewhere on th inside or outside of the shirt in a different place on each one.

 ### TikTok Ideas